ikkez/f3-template-sections/README.md

 *  `id`
 	Alias to `section`, but the `id` attribute will be visible in the final markup.
 *	`tag`
 	The tag-element name of the final section.
 Default: `section`.
+	When you set `tag="FALSE"`, the section content is not wrapped into any element.

-every other attributes are just passed to the final tag element.
+Any other attributes are just passed to the final tag element.

 ### inject